 1 Daniel Burnham Court #368c

 Obstructed breathing can have far-reaching consequences, affecting your quality of sleep, athletic performance, and general enjoyment of life.
 As a board-certified otolaryngologist Dr. Albert Chow is specifically trained and experienced in surgical treatment of the inner structures of the nose and the sinuses.
-He performs turbinate reduction and septoplasty at his San Francisco practice to help patients breathe freely.
+He performs turbinate reduction and septoplasty nose surgery at his San Francisco plastic surgery practice to help patients breathe freely.
 The procedure requires minimal downtime.

 The cartilage and bone that make up the septum divides the nasal airway into 2 passages.
 The front of the septum, beginning in the middle of the upper lip between the nostrils, is a firm but bendable structure covered by skin with an abundant supply of blood vessels.
 It extends to the back of the nasal cavity.
 When the septum separates the left and right sides of the nose equally, air flows comfortably through both passages.